DrDrZ95/ManusProject/README.md

 - Handles reconnection and error scenarios
 - Ready for integration with the backend LLM API

+## Model Fine-tuning

+The project includes utilities for fine-tuning language models using Unsloth and LoRA:

+- Significantly faster training compared to standard methods
+- Reduced memory requirements through parameter-efficient fine-tuning
+- Comprehensive utilities for dataset preparation, model loading, and training
+- See the [Unsloth+LoRA Fine-tuning Guide](docs/unsloth_lora_finetuning.md) for details

 ## Detailed Documentation

 *   Deployment: